30 Dec

 Finally, I popped into the tasting room.
 Also known as cupping, tasting is the best way to determine the quality of the final product.
 While processing is aided by different machines, tasting relies on human sensory organs.

-As Rwanda positions herself as an investment magnet, more and more chunks of land are expected to be converted into tea plantations.
+As Rwanda positions itself as an investment magnet, more and more chunks of land are expected to be converted into tea plantations.

 Nyamasheke District lies between Lake Kivu and Nyungwe Forest.
 While the lakeside part is ideal for the production of coffee, the mountainous areas near the rainforest are expansive tea zones.
 The two popular products promote Rwanda abroad and transform livelihoods in the local communities.
 In the tourism sector, crop-to-cup coffee and tea experiences are contributing to product diversification.